Natpol50/AT-bot/README.md

 1. Download the latest release from [GitHub Releases](https://github.com/Natpol50/AT-bot/releases)
 2. Extract the ZIP file to your desired location
 3. Double-click `Start bot.bat` to launch the bot
-   - On first run, the bot should install required dependencies, if error occurs.
+   - On first run, the script should install required dependencies, if error occurs.
 Please delete Firstboot.flag and restart the bot.
    - Follow the setup wizard to configure your bot token and DeepL API key

 ## Configuration